Qiskit/documentation/docs/api/qiskit/qiskit.transpiler.passes.Optimize1qGatesSimpleCommutation.md

 <span id="qiskit.transpiler.passes.Optimize1qGatesSimpleCommutation" />

-`qiskit.transpiler.passes.Optimize1qGatesSimpleCommutation(*args, **kwargs)`
+`qiskit.transpiler.passes.Optimize1qGatesSimpleCommutation(*args, **kwargs)`[GitHub](https://github.com/qiskit/qiskit/tree/stable/0.45/qiskit/transpiler/passes/optimization/optimize_1q_commutation.py "view source code")

 Bases: [`TransformationPass`](qiskit.transpiler.TransformationPass "qiskit.transpiler.basepasses.TransformationPass")

-Optimizes 1Q gate strings interrupted by 2Q gates by commuting the components and re- synthesizing the results.
-The commutation rules are stored in commutation\_table.
+Optimizes 1Q gate strings interrupted by 2Q gates by commuting the components and resynthesizing the results.
+The commutation rules are stored in `commutation_table`.

-**NOTE: In addition to those mentioned in commutation\_table, this pass has some limitations:**
+**NOTE: In addition to those mentioned in `commutation_table`, this pass has some limitations:**

 *   Does not handle multiple commutations in a row without intermediate progress.
 *   Can only commute into positions where there are pre-existing runs.